 After over 30 years in medical and surgical eye care Dr. Elmquist still feels the same excitement that he did when he was first invited to scrub-in during a cataract surgery as a fourth-year medical student.
-He states: “It’s so cool being in a specialty that treats, and often times restores, vision.
-Cataract Surgery is such a rejuvenating experience for so many.
+He says, “It’s so cool being in a specialty that treats, and often times restores, vision.
+Cataract surgery is such a rejuvenating experience for so many.
 The beauty of the eye and its structure is exciting to me every day.
 The eye is a wonderfully unique part of the body.
-Looking directly into an eye can provide an abundance of valuable diagnostic data both historically as well as related to the current condition.
+Looking directly into an eye can provide an abundance of valuable diagnostic data both historically and related to the current condition.
 So long as I am able to evaluate and observe the wonder of the human eye I will continue.
 I will never tire of looking into eyes.”

 Dr. Elmquist is honored that his peers have chosen him to be a recipient of the Castle Connolly Top Doctor award annually from 2011 to 2021.
 He also serves on the Board of Governors for the Lee County Medical Society.
-His humanitarian short term mission trips have included Guatemala, Cuba and Nicaragua.
+His humanitarian mission trips have included Guatemala, Cuba and Nicaragua.

 Articles authored by Dr. Elmquist have appeared in Ophthalmology Management Magazine: